ash0080/gun.doc.cn/tmp.md

 And that is it!
 The UI function will handle adding it into the HTML upon the form submission.
 But even cooler, it will also automatically sync it in realtime to other peers in the network using the dApp.
 Yet nobody can edit your items unless they login with the same username and password!
 Everything is cryptographically secure, and even works offline-first.

+All in about 50 lines of HTML and JS!
+In the next section, we'll deploy your dApp for testing.

 ::: {nextstepcompare: 'start'} :::
 ```
 ::: {startblock: '11'} :::
 ::: {insertblock: '7'} :::

 ::: {insertblock: '8'} :::

 ::: {insertblock: '9'} :::

 ::: {insertblock: '10'} :::
 ::: {endblock: '11'} :::
 ::: {insertblock: '4'} :::